 Compared to data from paper reports, data from electronically filed reports is received, processed and disseminated more easily and efficiently, resulting in better use of resources.
-In fact, the Commission estimates at least \$430,000 per year in costs directly attributable to current Senate filing procedures would be saved by requiring electronic filing.
+In fact, the Commission estimates at least \$876,000 per year in costs directly attributable to current Senate filing procedures would be saved by requiring electronic filing.
 In addition to these savings for the Commission, the Secretary of the Senate would also realize savings, and committees that file reports could substantially reduce their processing costs.
-Reports that are filed electronically are normally available, and may be downloaded, within minutes.
-In contrast, the time between the receipt of a report filed through the paper filing system and its initial appearance on the Commission's web site is 48 hours.
-Moreover, a Senate campaign filing often consists of thousands of pages, and data from the filings themselves take up to 30 days to be integrated into the Commission's searchable databases.
-If such reports were electronically filed, the data could be integrated within a few days.